Jmuskett/blink_chat/README.md

 In a real world network app, this function would be slightly different, as here we just mutate the list of messages since it's all local.
 In a real world networked app, we'd handle this differently as we'd get the conversation in remotely each time and so we'd want to mutate the message key on the conversation object itself.

 Outside of this the other things to look out for are a few util functions.
 I'm using date-fns to format the string into a human readnable date, as well as to handle the sorting algorithm

+Testing wise, I've gone for a combination of using App.tsx to test the full user flow as a semi-integration test, while the individual component (mostly!) have their own tests for rendering.
+Functional utils are also tested to make sure their output is as expected.
+While the tests could be more robust, I am overall happy with this coverage.

 ## What's missing?